Mariosunny/validate-declarative/README.md

   }
 };

-verify(bankAccountSchema, bankAccount2);
+let result2 = verify(bankAccountSchema, bankAccount2);
-/* returns false, since:
+/* returns false, for the following reasons:
-     property 'active' is missing,
+     1. 'active' property is missing
-     accountHolder is not a string,
+     2. accountHolder is not a string
-     and balance.savings is not a number
+     3. balance.savings is not a number
  */
 ```